axelvaindal/meteor-event/README.md

 // in the server.js file (or a startup file loaded server side) Meteor.startup(function()
 {
-	let listener = new UserActionListener();
+	// The instanciation is enough because autoRegister is set to true by default. let listener = new UserActionListener();
 });

 ```

-Then, you just have to create an instance of the declared event (for example in the addEmail method of your application)
-and fire it to see the magic occurs.
+Then, you just have to create an instance of the declared event (for example in an `addEmail` method of your application) and fire it to see the magic occurs.

 ```
 // in a method.js file